BOYNTON BEACH & BOCA RATON

 The health of the gums affects the health of the teeth.
 Diseased gums can wreak havoc on the jawbone, permanently damaging a person’s teeth.
 While medication does help prevent the onset of gum disease, surgery is most effective when the gums are already infected, and the patient requires immediate corrective assistance.

 Periodontal surgery is the surgical treatment for periodontal disease (also known as gum disease).
-The periodontal surgery Miami team at Somi Dental Group & Orthodontics have extensive experience handling cases of mild to severe gum disease.
+The periodontal surgery Boynton Beach team at Somi Dental Group & Orthodontics have extensive experience handling cases of mild to severe gum disease.
 Feel free to reach out to us for information about our periodontal surgical procedures.

 CAUSE OF PERIODONTAL DISEASE